andre-sequeira10/HPC-Quantum/benchmarks.md

 Within the single-node regime, Qulacs on ARM is also slightly faster than Qiskit on x86, underscoring again the advantage of Qulacs on single-node computation.
 Beyond 30 qubits, Qulacs on ARM requires doubling the number of nodes.
 Still, it can be clearly seen that in the multi-node regime Qulacs on ARM remains faster than Qiskit on x86 single-node, although using more resources for 32 and 33 qubits.

-Note that in the plot there are no multi-node results for Qiskit.
-This is because, as of this writing, **Qiskit installation on Deucalion does not support multi node and multi threading simultaneously**, and therefore, the performance is substantially hindered.

 A particularly interesting result comes from the **PennyLane Lightning-Kokkos backend**, which was installed manually and it is not yet available on Deucalion as a simple `ml pennylane` module.
 (For users interested in reproducing our results, instructions are provided in [README_pennylane.md](README_pennylane.md).)
 In the single-node regime, PennyLane-Kokkos on ARM performs **at least comparably to Qulacs ARM**, which is notable given its recent appearance in the HPC ecosystem.
 However, due to current memory management limitations, PennyLane-Kokkos ARM is unable to simulate 30 qubits in a single node, reaching only 28 qubits.
 Beyond this point, the simulator requires **twice as many nodes as Qulacs ARM** for the same problem size.
 This limitation is already being addressed by the PennyLane developers ([GitHub issue #1176](https://github.com/PennyLaneAI/pennylane-lightning/pull/1176)), and once resolved, we expect PennyLane to extend its single-node reach and lower its multi-node requirements.
 Still, PennyLane-Kokkos ARM demonstrates superior multi-node performance, noticing Qulacs ARM performance with the same number of nodes as PennyLane-Kokkos ARM (depicted in light blue) indicating strong potential for scaling once the memory fix is in place.

 In summary, our Grover benchmark reveals a nuanced landscape:
 - **Qulacs on ARM** is currently the fastest and most reliable simulator up to 30 qubits.
 - **PennyLane-Kokkos ARM** already shows competitive performance and may surpass Qulacs ARM in the multi-node regime using a MPI supported from source installation (See [README_pennylane.md](README_pennylane.md) for instructions).
 - **Qiskit**, while widely used, lags behind in performance.
-Specially in the multi-node regime due to lack of multi-node and multi-threading support in the current installation on Deucalion.
+Specially in the multi-node regime that does not have many tutorials and benchmarks available online for users to follow.
+Furthermore, Qiskit has several modules that can be used to construct high level circuits and algorithms such as *qiskit-algorithms* or *qiskit-machine-learning* that are not widely tested on HPC systems.

+>**NOTE** : On Deucalion, *qiskit-algorithms* can also be loaded as a module (`ml qiskit-algorithms/0.4.0-foss-2023a`).
+Keep in mind that loading qiskit algorithms will load the full Qiskit package as well so it is not necessary to load `qiskit` separately.

 These results emphasize the importance of continuous benchmarking, as simulator performance is evolving rapidly and software improvements can shift the balance of best practices for Deucalion users.